 So here are the pros and cons of visiting Dinokeng Game Reserve, to help you decide whether it is worth a visit or not.

-For more information, visit Dinokeng Game Reserve .
+For more information about the lodges there, visit Dinokeng Game Reserve .

 Have you been to Dinokeng Game Reserve ?
 What was your experience like?